Free Lunch for Gait Recognition: A Novel Relation Descriptor: Our Approach

-Noting that the discriminative ability of the RD heavily relies on the set of AGs.
-The higher the diversity of patterns and variations within the AGs group is, the stronger the discrimination capability of the RD is.
-To get a set of well-defined AGs, we set our sights on the classifier.
-Since the cross-entropy loss \cite{zhang2018crossentro} would minimize the negative log-probability of an input’s ground truth class, the weights in the classifier would encapsulate specific gait representations only tied to each identity in the training set.
-However, the cross-entropy loss only constrains the relative magnitudes of logits, so the absolute values of logits lack clear significance.
-Hence, we employ the \textit{cosine similarity classifier} that constrains output range is $[-1,1]$ which also provides explicit semantic meaning for the absolute values.
-As a result, the output of the Euclidean distance is also constrained within the range $[0, 2\sqrt{|AG|}]$.
-For the sake of conciseness, all classifiers mentioned in the following text refer to the cosine similarity classifier.
-According to the above discussion, the well-trained weights in the classifier can be regarded as our AGs.
-Their normalized dot product with test gait features represents similarity, signifying the relationship descriptors of test identities.
-It can be formulated as
+where $|GA|$ is the number of pre-selected GAs.
+The potential discriminative capability of RD arises from the observation that gaits from the same person would share similar relationships to GAs, while gaits from different persons tend to have different ones.

-where the $||W_c||$ is the 2-norm of $W_c$ along the $d$ dimension.
-And the Eq. \ref{eq:l2distR} can be rewritten as
+Noting that the discriminative capability of the RD heavily relies on the set of GAs, a good GA should be relevant to ID information while remaining unbiased to covariates.
+The higher the diversity of gait patterns within the GAs group is, the stronger the discrimination capability of the RD is.
+To get a set of well-defined GAs, we set our sights on the classifier.
+The weights $W_f$ in the classifier are trained by CE loss, resulting in each column vector in $W_{f,j}$ approximately equal to the semantic center of $j^{th}$ identity \cite{centerloss,zhang2018crossentro}.
+Hence, the well-trained $W_f$ in the classifier would encapsulate specific gait representations only tied to each identity in the training set.
+Given this, the $W_f$ in the classifier is suitable for severing as GAs.
+Leveraging $W_f$, we can easily derive our new descriptor RD without any extra costs, formulated as

-The proposed RD can be obtained without any extra costs, and the knowledge hidden behind the classifier be further unearthed.
+where the $||\cdot||$ is the L2 norm.
+The normalized dot product between test gait features and $W_f$ represents similarity.
+And Eq. \ref{eq:l2distR} can be rewritten as

-{\textbf{Compared to EigenFace and FisherFace}}.
-EigenFace \cite{eigenface} and FisherFace \cite{fisherfaces} show that face images can be linearly represented by a collection of base features obtained by PCA or LDA, in other words, all face images can be described by the `proportions' of all the base features.
-They are also implementations of our core idea of taking relations as descriptors.
-However, they are easily affected by the covariants and are mainly employed on a small training set due to the heavy computational costs.
-Unlike these methods, the AGs are more discriminative bases in the latent space, which is learned by a non-linear model on a higher semantic level.
+It is easily noticed that $r_i$ is exactly the logits used by cosine CE loss \cite{cossimclass}, which is usually discarded in prior works since it represents the probability distribution of training classification that is inapplicable during testing.
+Nevertheless, through our novel perspective and experimental results, we argue that RD is more robust and generalizable.